kgleong/OMAKOView/README.md

 ### Usage

+#### Important Note on Constraints

-**Height and Width constraints for the view must be set if using Interface Builder.**
+**A width constraint for the view must be set if using Interface Builder.**

-The `remove at build time` placeholder checkbox **MUST BE** selected on both height and width constraints.
+The `remove at build time` placeholder checkbox **MUST BE** selected for the width constraint.

 Interface builder autogenerates constraints, and this will result in constraint conflicts if the above steps are not followed.

+The same needs to be done for **height** if the height of the view is dynamic.
+E.g., multiline labels that contain dynamic text.

 #### `UIViewController` Example